Swamp-Solutions/Litter-buster/README.md

 ## Project Description

 Litterbuster is an application to identify and catalog instances of littering as well as reporting it.
+We are using Jira to track our project progress.
+Link to projectboard: [Jira](https://mcvk.atlassian.net/jira/software/projects/LB/boards/2)

 - [Litter-buster](#litter-buster)
   - [Project Description](#project-description)